I once heard this joke.

 Start with two million.”

-Often, the more money you have, the more likely you are to lose it.
+Often, the wealthier you are, the more likely you are to lose it.

 Just look at the Forbes billionaires list every year.